lexibank/uralex/README.md

-# CLDF dataset derived from Syrjänen et al.'s "UraLex basic vocabulary dataset" from 2018
+# Uralic basic vocabulary with cognate and loanword information

 [![CLDF validation](https://github.com/lexibank/uralex/workflows/CLDF-validation/badge.svg)](https://github.com/lexibank/uralex/actions?query=workflow%3ACLDF-validation)

 ## How to cite

-If you use these data please cite
-- the original source
-  > Kaj Syrjänen, Jyri Lehtinen, Outi Vesakoski, Mervi de Heer, Toni Suutari, Michael Dunn, Urho Määttä & Unni-Päivä Leino (2018).
-UraLex basic vocabulary dataset
-- the derived dataset using the DOI of the [particular released version](releases/) you were using
+If you use these data please cite this dataset using the DOI of the [particular released version](releases/) you were using

 ## Description